Hey there!

 I’m Michelle, a Minneapolis-based type designer, lettering artist, and educator.

-I’m curious, detail-driven, entrepreneurial and adaptable — equally at ease working independently or as part of a team.
+I’m curious, detail-driven, entrepreneurial and adaptable — equally at ease working solo or as part of a team.
 Prior to 2024, I worked as an art director and graphic designer for small to mid-sized firms, leading and collaborating with multidisciplinary teams across a range of projects and media, from web to print to motion graphics.

 Teaching

-70s Lettering In Illustrator Authentic ‘of the era’ inspired decorative techniques for vector type
+70s Lettering In Illustrator Authentic ‘of the era’ inspired decorative techniques for vector type;

-Decorative Type in IllustratorDecorative basics for vector lettering
+Decorative Type in IllustratorDecorative basics for vector lettering, drop caps, logos and more;

-Hand-Lettered Logoa four-part Illustrator workshop on logo design via calligraphy and advanced sketching and vectoring techniques
+Hand-Lettered Logoa four-part Illustrator workshop on logo design via calligraphy and advanced sketching and vectoring techniques.

 I usually post about classes on Instagram and LinkedIn.
 Follow me there to be notified about open or new class offerings.